ppy/osu-wiki/wiki/People/Beatmap_Nominators/Rules/en.md

 ## Activity

-Beatmap Nominator activity is measured via nominations[^multi-key-mode], and is evaluated during regular BN evaluations, which happen around every 90 days.
+Beatmap Nominator activity is measured via nominations,[^multi-key-mode] and is evaluated during regular BN evaluations, which happen around every 90 days.

 - Beatmap Nominators must nominate at least **6** beatmaps over a 90-day period.
   - Falling below **4** nominations in a 90-day period will result in a removal.